alphagov/govuk-frontend/docs/component-api.md

 # Component API definition and use
 We have chosen as Nunjucks as the templating language for GOV.UK Frontend components.
 We expose those templates as reusable chunks of code: macros.
-Developers import macros into their application, call them as per documentation and provide data to its parameters.
+Developers import macros into their application, call them as per documentation and provide data to its arguments.

-To provide a level of consistency for developers we have standardised parameter names, their expected input, use and placement.
+To provide a level of consistency for developers we have standardised argument names, their expected input, use and placement.
 There are expectations, and  if so they are documented accordingly.

 ## Specifying content
-When providing *content* to a macro, say for a label or a button, we accept two parameter options:
+When providing *content* to a macro, say for a label or a button, we accept two argument options:

  - `text` accepts a plain string and is the default way of passing content
  - `html` accepts html markup.
 In the template we will not escape html so it will be rendered.
-In a scenario where both text and html are set, html parameter will take precedence over text.
+In a scenario where both text and html are set, html argument will take precedence over text.

 Example: